canstralian/PowerShellToolkit/README.md

 ## Usage

-To use the AdminToolbox, run the following command:
+To use ReconNINJ@, run the following command:

 ```
-python admin_toolbox.py
+python recon_ninja.py
 ```

 For project management functionality, you can import and use the `ProjectManagement` class from `project_management.py`.